 Maybank has more than 10 types of savings accounts to choose from, and that is only one bank!
 So where do we start?
 Usually, a person would have a basic savings account or basic current account or both (some might refer to these as checking accounts).
-But before we settle the score between these two types of accounts, let us answer a commonly asked question regarding banks.
+But what is the difference between current and savings account?

-What is it?
+What is current account?

 How to apply